bokkypoobah/TopSecrets/README.md

 #### What Other Tools Could Be Useful For This Read-Only Offline Device?

+Some useful tools.
+Research and test yourself before real use!

 ##### Simple Shamir's Secret Sharing

-Simple Shamir's Secret Sharing (s4) from https://simon-frey.com/s4/ allows you to encrypt and decrypt messages.
+Simple Shamir's Secret Sharing (s4) at https://simon-frey.com/s4/ allows you to encrypt and decrypt messages.
 Save a copy of the web page in your Downloads folder before you remove the network connectivity and set the device to read-only mode.

 A backup of the contents of the link https://simon-frey.com/s4/ has been made to [copy/Simple Shamir's Secret Sharing (s4).html](https://raw.githubusercontent.com/bokkypoobah/ReadOnlyOfflineShamir39DeviceRecipe/main/copy/Simple%20Shamir's%20Secret%20Sharing%20(s4).html), just in case.